duckietown/book-devmanual-software/src/intermediate/simulation/index.md

 * building (multi-floor building)
 * sign_stop, sign_T_intersect, sign_yield, etc. (see [meshes subdirectory](https://github.com/duckietown/gym-duckietown/blob/master/gym_duckietown/meshes) )

 Although the environment is rendered in 3D, the map is essentially two-dimensional.
-As such, objects coordinates are specified along two axes.
-The coordinates are rescaled based on the tile size, such that coordinates [0.5, 1.5] would mean middle of the first column of tiles, middle of the second row.
+As such, object coordinates are specified along two axes.
+The coordinates are rescaled based on the tile size, such that coordinates [0.5, 1.5] would mean the middle of the first column of tiles, the middle of the second row.
 Objects can have an `optional` flag set, which means that they randomly may or may not appear during training, as a form of domain randomization.

 ### Observations

-The observations are single camera images, as numpy arrays of size (120, 160, 3).
+The observations are single camera images, as `numpy` arrays of size (120, 160, 3).
 These arrays contain unsigned 8-bit integer values in the [0, 255] range.
-This image size was chosen because it is exactly one quarter of the 640x480 image resolution provided by the camera, which makes it fast and easy to scale down the images.
+This image size was chosen because it is exactly one-quarter of the 640x480 image resolution provided by the camera, which makes it fast and easy to scale down the images.
 The choice of 8-bit integer values over floating-point values was made because the resulting images are smaller if stored on disk and faster to send over a networked connection.

 ### Actions

 The simulator uses continuous actions by default.
-Actions passed to the `step()` function should be numpy arrays containining two numbers between -1 and 1.
+Actions passed to the `step()` function should be `numpy` arrays containing two numbers between -1 and 1.
-These two numbers correspond to the left and right wheel input respectively.
+These two numbers correspond to the left and right wheel inputs respectively.
-A positive value makes the wheel go forward, a negative value makes it go backwards.
+A positive value makes the wheel go forward, a negative value makes it go backward.
 There is also a [Gym wrapper class](https://github.com/duckietown/gym-duckietown/blob/daffy/gym_duckietown/wrappers.py) named `DiscreteWrapper` which allows you to use discrete actions (turn left, move forward, turn right) instead of continuous actions if you prefer.

 ### Reward Function